Appearance

 Quickstart

-A crash course on using the PlanQK Platform to run an entire quantum workflow, from development to deployment 🚀.
+This page provides a crash course on using Kipu Quantum Hub to run an entire quantum workflow, from development to deployment 🚀.

 bash